Robert Vincent Allard

 |CIRCUMSTANCES OF LOSS

-Sergeant Allard, a member of the 2nd (Carlson’s) Raiders, participated in an amphibious raid on Makin Island in August, 1942.
+Sergeant Robert V. Allard, an NCO in Carlson’s Raiders, participated in an amphibious raid on Makin Island in August, 1942.
 He was one of nine Raiders left behind when the battalion withdrew, and was captured by the Japanese.

 The nine prisoners were held at the 6th Base Force Headquarters on Kwajalein in the Marshall Islands until 16 October 1942.
 Then, on the orders of Vice Admiral Kōsō Abe, they were beheaded and buried in a mass grave on the island.